SofusA/cli-dungeon/README.md

 # cli-dungeon
 Inspired by dice-based table-top RPGs, `cli-dungeon` brings dungeon crawling to your terminal with a twist of automation and scripting.

-*Warning!*
-The game is in a very early state.
-Fully playable, but expect more content in the future!

 ```
 It is Sofusa's turn!
 Bandit took 5 damage